25 Nov

 Production at a large scale often comes with outsourcing labour to nations where brands get away with paying pennies, depriving workers of access to a living wage and safe working conditions, and trapping them in an inhumane cycle of poverty.
 And as you might have guessed, the extra profit generated by the sale of even cheaper goods during Black Friday doesn’t end up in the workers’ wallets.

 Then comes the workers that package, ship, and deliver the products.
 They are often under a lot of stress during this time of year, working long hours—from 12-16 each day at Amazon—to meet deadlines.
-Last year, Amazon workers in many countries even threatened to go on strike during Black Friday to demand better pay and working conditions.
+In 2023, Amazon workers in 30 countries threatened to go on strike during Black Friday, demanding better pay and working conditions.

 Black Friday also impacts us as consumers, playing on the idea that in this capitalist world, our value is based on the commodities we own and that by buying more things, we’ll feel better—more appreciated, loved, respected, and so on.

-As Our Changing Climate highlight in their video, Black Friday’s deals and discounts aren’t created with shoppers in mind—they’re designed to plump up the companies’ balance sheets and the CEOs’ wallets.
+As Our Changing Climate highlights in its video, Black Friday’s deals and discounts aren’t created with shoppers in mind—they’re designed to plump up the companies’ balance sheets and the CEOs’ wallets.
 Black Friday is one of the many ways big brands are exploiting the working class for a profit.

 A note on calling out people who shop during Black Friday